 Trustee Compensation.
 No director, officer or employee of the Adviser or the Distributor receives any compensation from the Trust for serving as an officer or Trustee of the Trust.
 Each Independent Trustee receives a \$550 per meeting fee and a \$1,300 annual retainer for each series of the Trust, except the Chairperson who receives a \$1,700 annual retainer, the Chairperson of the 15(c) Contract Committee receives a \$1,700 annual retainer, and the Chairperson of the Audit Committee receives a \$1,500 annual retainer for serving as such.
 The Trust reimburses each Trustee and officer for their travel and other expenses incurred by attending meetings.
 The following table provides the estimated amount of compensation payable to each Trustee during the Funds' fiscal year ended November 30, 2023:.

-Pension or

-Retirement Total

-Benefits Estimated Compensation

-Accrued Annual From all

-Compensation As Part of Benefits Funds

-From the Fund Upon Within the

-Name of Trustee Fund Expenses Retirement Trust

-Independent Trustees

-David M. Deptula^ \$3,700 None None \$123,725
+Name of Trustee Compensation From the Fund Fund Total Compensation From all Funds Within the Trust Independent Trustees 1 0110 Lipenses David M. Deptula [^] \$3,700 None None \$123,725